10 steps to take before applying for a mortgage loan.

 10. Seek down payment help.

 Talk with your agent, or check out state and local government websites, to find out whether you qualify for special mortgage or down payment assistance programs.
-If you have an IRA or Roth IRA account, you may qualify to withdrawal up to $10,000 for a home purchase before age 59-1/2 without incurring the normal 10% penalty for early withdrawal.
-Unless the account is a Roth IRA (composed of after-tax contributions), you'll owe taxes on the withdrawal amount.
+If you have an IRA or Roth IRA account, you may qualify to withdraw up to $10,000 for a home purchase before age 59-1/2 without incurring the normal 10% penalty for early withdrawal.
+Unless the account is a Roth IRA (composed of after-tax contributions), you'll owe taxes on the withdrawal.
 Some employers offer down payment assistance programs, too.
 And family members can be a source of down payment funds, provided they verify in writing that the assistance is a gift and not a loan.

 Advertisement